 Peter J.A.
 Davies, MD, PhD

-About Dr. Davies
+About Peter J.A.
+Davies

 Peter J.A.
 Davies, MD, PhD, a distinguished pharmacologist and molecular endocrinologist, is the director of the Texas A&M Institute of Biosciences and Technology.
 He holds faculty cross appointments in the Department of Clinical Cancer Prevention at the University of Texas MD Anderson Cancer Center (UTMDACC) and Department of Pharmacology at Baylor College of Medicine (BCM) and is jointly appointed as co-director of the National Natural Toxins Research Center (NNTRC) at Texas A&M University-Kingsville.